XRPLF/rippled/Builds/DockerPlay/README.md

 * Build a docker image called rippled-tester based on DOCKER_PLAY_ROOT/RippledTester/Dockerfile.

-Also notice a rippled user is created to fit your host user uid/gid (Debian users has generally (uid,gid)=(1000:1000) but you're free to change the Dockerfile to fit your environment).
+Also notice a rippled user is created to fit your host user uid/gid (Debian users generally have (uid,gid)=(1000:1000) but you're free to change the Dockerfile to fit your environment).

 If the rippled-tester image already exists skip this step.